Time and Memory Efficient Parallel Algorithm for Structural Graph Summaries and two Extensions to Incremental Summarization and $k$-Bisimulation for Long $k$-Chaining: Introduction

 \subsection{Outline}

-Below, we define graph databases, graph summary models, and our data structure for graph summaries.
-In \cref{sec:graph-summarization}, we present, discuss, and analyze the complexity of our parallel and incremental summarizing algorithm.
+We define the concepts of a graph database, a graph summary model, $k$-bisimulation and our data structure for representing graph summaries in \cref{sec:foundations}.
+We also formally define the two graph models, namely the Resource Description Framework~\cite{w3c-rdf} and Labeled Property Graphs~\cite{DBLP:series/synthesis/2021Hogan}, and show that they can be converted to each other.
+In \cref{sec:graph-summarization}, we first describe our parallel graph summarizing algorithm.
+Subsequently, we first extend the base algorithm for incrementally updating graph summaries.
+We proof correctness of our incremental algorithm and analyze its complexity.
+Finally, we introduce the extension of the base algorithm using the hash messaging system.
+This allows us to efficiently compute graph summaries based on $k$-bisimulation for large graphs and considering neighbors up to a distance of at least $k = 10$.
 In \cref{sec:incremental-apparatus}, we describe the experimental apparatus, \ie the datasets, graph summary models, and our test system.
-We evaluate our algorithm in three experiments.
-In \cref{sec:experiment-1}, we present the first experiment comparing the performance of the incremental algorithm and the batch algorithm and discuss our findings w.r.t.\@ our complexity analysis.
-In our second experiment described in \cref{sec:experiment-2}, we evaluate the scalability of our parallelization approach.
-In \cref{sec:experiment-3}, we evaluate the memory consumption of our algorithm and particularly the memory overhead introduced by the \vertexHashIndex{} and discuss the results.
+We evaluate our algorithm in extensive experiments.
+First, we compare the performance of the incremental algorithm and the batch algorithm in \cref{sec:experiment-1} and discuss our findings w.r.t.\@ our complexity analysis.
+In \cref{sec:experiment-2}, we evaluate the scalability of our parallelization approach using a different number of cores.
+In \cref{sec:experiment-3}, we evaluate the memory consumption of our incremental algorithm and particularly the memory overhead introduced by the \vertexHashIndex{} and discuss the results.
+We demonstrate the scalability of the hash messaging algorithm on large synthetic and real-world graphs, which are reported and discussed in \cref{sec:experiment-4}.
 Finally, we discuss related work in \cref{sec:related-work}, before we conclude.